seaniemc/project-template/README.md

 RETURN
 	(r)
 ```
-As you can see from the above query there was some inconsistency with the data entry, so the use or the OR operator was needed to make sure all of the appropriate nodes where connected.
+As you can see from the above query there was some inconsistency with the data entry, so the use or the OR operator was needed to make sure all of the appropriate nodes were connected.
 ####Parliament
 The Parliament node was created next and contains the property Name.
 ```cypher